fargito/devto-articles/blog-posts/1-announcing-swarmion/announcing-swarmion.md

 canonical_url:
 ---

-The serverless computing paradigm introduced a lot of opportunities to create more scalable and cost-efficient software, but it also came with many challenges, some of which we harshly experienced.
+The serverless computing paradigm introduced a lot of opportunities to create more scalable and cost-efficient software, but it also came with its own challenges, some of which we harshly experienced.

 After more than two years spent building multiple real-world applications, ranging from small startups to large groups, we decided to share our learnings and help other teams build awesome products.